“I have your back”

 There are a dozen other versions of DWI, from Boating While Intoxicated to DWI While Driving a Special Vehicle, and the consequences vary depending on your age, how much you have had to drink, the type of vehicle you are driving, and the contents of your vehicle (kids or hazardous materials will get you into a lot of trouble).

 The best way to avoid any DWI is to simply not drink before you drive, in any amount.
 That having been said, if you have been charged with a DWI, contact The Militello Law Firm today.
+We offer upfront pricing estimates on our website, excellent trial results, and outstanding client reviews.
 Our phone number is (585) 485-0025.
 We can help.